 Shine Lawyers have represented hundreds of Cantabrians in claims against EQC and insurance companies across Christchurch.

-We encourage all on-sold property owners to contact Shine Lawyers well before the August 2020 deadline so that we can help you to navigate this legal scheme, and help you in accessing the compensation that you deserve so that your home can be fixed.
+We encourage all on-sold property owners to contact Shine Lawyers well before the August 2020 deadline so that we can help you to navigate this legal scheme, provide Christchurch earthquake legal advice, and help you in accessing the compensation that you deserve so that your home can be fixed.

 Christchurch earthquake legal advice – how to enquire.